Corporate Fraud Investigations

 The objectives of each interview will be determined by the investigation plan and evidence already collected.
 Interviews with witnesses can be conducted at any stage in an investigation.
 The aim is to collect supporting evidence which can be used in legal proceedings, tribunal or for making a claim under insurance.

-Our Certified Fraud Examiners have experience in interviewing obstructive witnesses, co-conspirators and the suspects themselves and apply professional techniques and principles to seek out the truth.
+Our network of Certified Fraud Examiners have experience in interviewing obstructive witnesses, co-conspirators and the suspects themselves and apply professional techniques and principles to seek out the truth.

 It is not essential that a guilty suspect does not admit their responsibility for the fraud.
 Deliberate lies, continued deceit and denials in the face of overwhelming evidence, will be just as condemning.
 Before interviewing a suspect or witness, we ensure that we rehearse, prepare and plan for every eventuality, including confessions, counter-attacks and denials.

-Static observations, site visits and mobile surveillance are often valuable tools to aid the detection and investigation of fraud.
+Static observations, site visits and mobile surveillance are often valuable tools to aid the detection of evidence during corporate fraud investigations.
 Observation may be from a fixed position or may involve following suspects or vehicles to monitor activities around the suspected fraud, or to identify receivers of stolen goods.
 In all cases, photographs, digital video may be taken and produced as evidence.